Image

 • Testing machine must function within state’s precise limits regarding temperature and accuracy

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Warrenton, MO circuit court within 15 days of the final ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
-Our Warrenton, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.
+A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Warrenton, MO circuit court within 15 days of the ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
+A Warrenton, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.

-Once the appeal is filed, the case moves to a de novo hearing—meaning the Warrenton, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
-Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Warrenton, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.
+Once it’s filed, the case moves to a de novo hearing, where the Warrenton, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
+And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Warrenton, MO DWI/DUI attorneys to present a stronger defense.

 DWI Administrative Hearing Lawyer in Warrenton, MO | DWI Attorney Warrenton, MO | Combs Waterkotte

-When you choose a Combs Waterkotte DWI administrative hearing lawyer in the Warrenton, MO area, you’re not just choosing the ideal DWI administrative hearing lawyer lawyer in Warrenton, MO and beyond – you are securing your license, your rights, your freedom, and your future.
-Along with experienced DWI administrative hearing attorneys, our legal team is available 24/7 and provides expertise in the following areas for Warrenton, MO residents:
+When you hire a Combs Waterkotte Warrenton, MO DWI administrative hearing lawyer, you’re not just choosing a top-rated DWI administrative hearing lawyer lawyer in Warrenton, MO and beyond – you are protecting your license, your rights, your freedom, and your future.
+In addition to esteemed DWI administrative hearing lawyers, our staff is available 24/7 and provides expertise in the following areas for residents in Warrenton and beyond:

-Time is Running Out—Get a Warrenton, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges
+Act Now—Speak with a Warrenton, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges

-Call Combs Waterkotte today at (314) 900-HELP or contact us online for a no-obligation case review where we can get to work on a defense to get you the best possible outcome in Warrenton, MO.
+Call Combs Waterkotte now at (314) 900-HELP or reach out online for a free case review.
+Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Warrenton, MO.

 View Service Areas